Big 12 Conference: Men's sponsored sports by university

 Below are the men's sports sponsored by each member institution.

 The only men's sports with full participation by the entire conference are basketball, football, and golf.
 Swimming and diving has the lowest participation with only seven universities fielding a team.

-The Big 12 fields 14 teams for wrestling.
-Before the conference's 2023 expansion, it had the most competing schools of any Big 12 sport, with 13 members at that time.
+Before 2026–27, the Big 12 had 14 men's wrestling members, but five of those teams left in July 2026.
+Before the conference's 2023 expansion, that sport had the most competing schools of any Big 12 sport, with 13 members at that time.
 The 2022–23 and 2024–25 wrestling lineups both included only 4 full conference members; all remaining wrestling schools were affiliate members (listed as a footnote at the bottom of the table).